thasup/microservices-ecommerce/README.md

 1. clone _cloud_ branch on your computer
 2. install [node.js](https://nodejs.org/en/), [skaffold](https://skaffold.dev/), [docker](https://www.docker.com/), [kubectl](https://kubernetes.io/docs/tasks/tools/)
-3. sign up free account with $100 on google cloud and sign up docker hub account
+3. sign up for free account with $300 on google cloud platform and sign up for docker hub account
 4. create an image by run this command in every sub-folder that has Dockerfile
 ```
 docker build -t <YOUR_ACCOUNT_NAME>/<YOUR_IMAGE_NAME> .